jamesbehr/qmk_firmware/keyboards/moonlander/keymaps/jamesbehr/README.md

 #### Mouse
 I've moved the mouse to WASD instead of EDSF (WASD, but one column over) as it seemed more logical.
 Clicking is done on the thumb cluster.

+#### Virtual Consoles
+Accessing a Linux Virtual Console is usually done by pressing Ctrl, Alt followed by a function key corresponding to the virtual console you want to go to, e.g. Ctrl+Alt+F1 to go to the first virtual console.

+Since the function keys are on the symbol layer, this combination is somewhat awkward, so this layer provides shortcuts for this.